rhizoome/bitbook/src/effects/stereo_imager.md

 </div>

-This multi-band stereo imager is designed to process audio by splitting the frequency spectrum into distinct bands (low, mid, and high) using Bitwig's Crossover-3 device.
-Once divided, each band's stereo width - the perceived spatial distance of panned sound sources - can be adjusted individually.
+This multi-band stereo imager is designed to process audio by splitting the frequency spectrum into distinct bands (low, mid, and high) using Bitwig’s Crossover-3 device.
+Once divided, each band’s stereo width — the perceived spatial distance of panned sound sources — can be adjusted individually.
 After these adjustments, the bands are seamlessly recombined.

-Crossover-filters are specially designed to recombine wihtout overlap or phase- changes.
+Crossover filters are specially designed to recombine without overlap or phase changes.

 ![Stereo Imager](stereo_imager/stereo_imager.webp)